 GAP Labor Management best practices address compliance with the laws that protect employees’ health, safety and rights.
 By following GAP Labor Management practices, growers mitigate the risks inherent in tobacco cultivation and promote the social sustainability of their operations by ensuring that the rights of their employees are respected.
 Farm employees are critically important to tobacco production.
 These jobs are seasonal and often filled by migrant employees, many of whom are working to support families in Mexico and Central American countries.
 For those migrant employees, these jobs offer significant opportunities and significant challenges.

 - Freedom of Association: Farm employees who wish to join a union have the right to do so.
 Growers violate their contract if they retaliate against employees for joining a union or for making complaints about the terms and conditions of their employment.
-In our 2016 audit report, 99 percent of the farm employees interviewed reported that they were aware of their right to join a labor union.
-The remaining 1 percent of employees incorrectly said they would need to tell the grower before joining a labor union.
+In our 2017 audit report, 99 percent of the farm employees interviewed reported that they were aware of their right to join a labor union.

-- Health & Safety/Green Tobacco Sickness (GTS): Health and safety risks, including GTS, are included in the GAP training program, at annual grower meetings and in the audit program.
+- Health & Safety/Green Tobacco Sickness (GTS): Growers and workers are trained in identifying and avoiding health and safety risks, and are assessed on their efforts to instruct their employees, including regarding GTS.
+These topics are included in the GAP training program, at annual grower meetings and in the audit program.
 Worker training is a key tool for promoting health and safety.
 RAI tobacco operating companies promote GTS awareness and safety best practices by paying for the production of English- and Spanish-language training DVDs, which are provided to growers to train their employees.
 In addition, we support live, on-farm training programs, including training on heat stress, heat stroke, personal protective equipment, farm equipment safety and CPR.
-In our 2016 audit report, 99 percent of farm employees interviewed reported receiving GTS and Heat Stress training.
+In our 2017 audit report, 99 percent of farm employees interviewed reported receiving GTS and Heat Stress training

 - Housing: Growers who provide housing to employees are required to have housing inspected and certified by a government-authorized agency prior to occupancy.
 Housing certification requirements are covered in GAP training and are a focus of third-party audits.
 Contracted growers are required to comply with the inspection and certification requirements.